kuehne-trustable-de/ca3sCore/src/main/resources/help/help_en.md

 #### <a id="ca3SApp.certificate.comment"></a> Certificate Comment

 Provide additional information for the reasoning of the certificate revocation.
 This maybe useful for the RA officers and for later analysis.

+### <a id="ca3SApp.badkeys.integration"></a> Badkeys Integration

+The [badkeys](https://badkeys.info/) tool can used to check keys against known vulnerabilities.
+Just install badkeys on the same server as ca3s and configure the installation path in ca3s configuration.